blimmer/ember-form-examples/README.md

 # ember-form-examples

-The goal of this project is to enumerate a list of form scenarios in order to enumerate the issues a form library would ideally solve.
+The goal of this project is to enumerate a list of form scenarios in order to fully discover the issues a form library would ideally solve.

 [related ember-cp-validations issue](https://github.com/offirgolan/ember-cp-validations/issues/23)